 Inline skating (or rollerblading) is not a natural sport.
 Balancing on wheels is not as easy as it look.
 Even a good athlete may not know how to stop and turn properly.
 My presence is to make sure my students learn it right at the beginning, and lay the right foundations.

 All my classes are formed by students themselves who want privacy and small coach to student ratio.
 The benefits of these small private classes are I can pay more attention on you, you can learn together with your family or friends so that you won’t feel embarrass.
-You will also have the benefits to decide where and when you want to skate.
+You will also have the benefits to decide where and when (subject to my available slots) you want to skate.

 Sitting on the bench and drinking water.
 The little boy skated towards me and requested to sit on my laps.
 Lifted him onto my laps.
 He turned around and grinned, “I love you, teacher.”

 I was often asked whether is skating safe?
 Without hesitation, I replied, “No. A safe sport will not require you to wear safety gears.”